w3c/smartagents-workshop/README.md

 ## Focus
 * See the current status of the voice-enabled smart platforms integrating multi-vendor services/applications/devices:
-    * Interaction with smart devices also in the Web of Things
+    * Voice interaction with smart devices also in the Web of Things
     * Control from Web browsers
     * Interoperability and access to controls for accessibility/usability, e.g., smart cities
 * Discuss the current situation in voice interaction technology for global deployment across all languages, including the integration of large language models (LLMs) to enhance natural language understanding and generation.